SAP/ui5-webcomponents/docs/3-customizing/02-fonts.md

 You might need to customize fonts for several reasons:
  - To provide different paths for the fonts (e.g. no public internet connection on the server).
  - To provide additional declarations inside `@font-face`.
- - To download additional fonts, such as f.e. `72-Light`.
+ - To download additional fonts, such as e.g. `72-Light`.
  - Not to download any of the default fonts.

 To do that, just create a `<style type="text/css" data-ui5-font-face="">` tag in the `head` of your HTML page and